MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-manage-builds.md

 [Update/BranchReadinessLevel](https://docs.microsoft.com/en-us/windows/client-management/mdm/policy-csp-update#update-branchreadinesslevel)

 ### Set using MDM polices with Intune
-n addtion to the CSPs above, can use the Intune management console to manage Windows 10 update rings, including Insider Preview build releases.
+In addition to the CSPs above, Insider Preview builds can be managed in Intune using Windows 10 update rings.
 1. Log into the Intune management portal and go to __Software Update>Windows 10 Update Rings__.
 Click “+” to create an Update Ring policy.
 2. Under __Servicing Channel__, select "Fast" or "Slow" to assign Insider Preview builds from an Insider Preview Ring.
 See [Windows readiness levels and flight rings](wip-4-biz-flight-levels-and-rings.md) for more information about each choice.
 3. Adjust __Feature update deferral period__ if you want to defer deployment of Insider Preview builds for a certain number of days after release.